 In a word processing program, open a new document and type "Peter Paul."
 Use Rockwell Extra Bold or another bold font in 125-point size.
 Print this out.
 Lay out the letters for "Mounds" and "Almond Joy" one letter at a time using a font such as Bordeaux Black in 800-point size.
 Print these out.
-Lay out the words "I've Got Nuts" and "I Don't" in the same font you used for the candy bar names, in 300-point size.
+Lay out the words "I've Got Nuts" and "I Don't" in 300-point size in the same font you used for the candy bar names.
 Print these out.
-Cut each letter out of the paper.
+Cut out each letter from the paper.

 Iron the heat transfer paper to the back of the black felt per the instructions on the package.

-Trace the letters for the words "Almond Joy" and "Mounds" onto the top of black felt.
-Cut the letters out and set aside.
+Trace the letters for the words "Almond Joy" and "Mounds" onto the top of the black felt.
+Cut out the letters and set them aside.
 Iron the heat transfer paper to the back of the white felt per the instructions on the package.

-Trace the letters for the words "Peter Paul" twice on the top of the white felt.
+Trace the letters for the words "Peter Paul" twice on top of the white felt.
 Trace the letters for the phrases "I've Got Nuts" and "I Don't" onto the top of the white felt.
-Cut the letters out and set aside.
+Cut out the letters and set them aside.

 Peel and stick "Almond Joy" onto the white section of the blue rectangle.
 Iron them in place.
 Do the same for the word "Mounds" on the red rectangle.

 Use a sewing machine to stitch the top together.
-Leave the gap for the neck.
+Leave a gap for the neck.
 Use a straight stitch and a 1/4-inch seam allowance.

 Flip the costume inside out.
-Wear over jeans and a T-shirt and with coordinating shoes.
+Wear it over jeans and a T-shirt and with coordinating shoes.

 This costume isn't a good choice for a kid-friendly or church event.